How much does it cost to attend Fond du Lac Tribal and Community College?

 Access Your Student Account Information

 Admitted students in good standing can register for courses, check grades, view account balance, make tuition payments, review financial aid status, and print unofficial transcripts using the online student account system.
-Students can log-in to the system using a student identification number and password here.
+Students can log-in to the system using the student StarID and password here.

 Tuition Invoice Information